claresudbery/gilded-rose-kata/README.md

 I've copied this whole repo over from Emily Bache: https://github.com/emilybache/GildedRose-Refactoring-Kata

+The reason I copied the repo was so that I could have a go at the actual refactoring - I've done this in the csharp version of the code.
+I'm also planning to create a branch which will contain unit tests but the original functionality, to give people a starting point for refactoring with unit test coverage.
+It'll be called something like `csharp-test-start` - check the branches.

 # Original Intro

 This Kata was originally created by Terry Hughes (http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).